tranhalinhai/money-app/README.md

 ## Objective

-Moneki aims to be a user-friendly application with a simple and intuitive interface, helping users manage their personal finances transparently and efficiently.
+Money-app aims to be a user-friendly application with a simple and intuitive interface, helping users manage their personal finances transparently and efficiently.

 ---